achtnullzwei/Doorman/docs/en/guide/automation/ring-to-open.md

 You can choose whether the status LED should blink while Ring to Open is active for any door.
 :::

-::: info Toggle Trigger
+::: info Central Toggle - Trigger
 Define what toggles the central `Ring to Open` switch.
 For example, you can set the function button of your indoor station to activate or deactivate the central switch.
 :::

-::: info Quick Toggle - Door Selection
+::: info Central Toggle - Door Selection
 Specify which doors are controlled by the central `Ring to Open` switch.
 :::